shoutem/shoutem.github.io/_posts/1-1-5-UsingUIToolkit.md

   Overlay,
   Screen
 } from '@shoutem/ui';

 import { NavigationBar } from '@shoutem/ui/navigation';
 ```

 We prepared some data for you.
-Create `app/assets` folder, which will keep the assets for application part of your extension, and extract [this JSON file](/restaurants/restaurants.zip) inside, which contains restaurants data.
+Download [this compressed file](/restaurants/restaurants.zip), extract it and copy the `assets` folder inside of `app` folder.
+The `assets` folder contain static restaurants data in of `restaurants.json` file.

 Define a method in `List` class that returns an array of restaurants.